The mainstreaming of containerization and microservices is raising a critical question by both developers and operators: How do we debug all this?

 Debugging microservices applications is a difficult task.
-When the state of the application is spread across multiple microservices, it’s hard to get a holistic view of the state of the application.
-Currently, debugging of microservices is assisted by OpenTracing, which helps in tracing a transaction or workflow for postmortem analysis, and a service mesh like Istio, which monitors the network to identify latency problems.
+The state of the application is spread across multiple microservices, and it’s hard to get a holistic view of the state of the application.
+Currently, debugging of microservices is assisted by OpenTracing, which helps in tracing of a transaction or workflow for postmortem analysis and service meshes like Istio, which monitor the network to identify latency problems.
 However, these tools do not allow you to monitor and interfere with the application during runtime.

-Idit Levine explores common debugging techniques and offers an overview of Squash, a new tool and methodology that brings the power of modern popular debuggers to developers of microservices apps that run on container orchestration platforms.
+Idit Levine demonstrates common debugging techniques and offers an overview of Squash, a new tool and methodology that brings the power of modern popular debuggers to developers of microservices apps that run on container orchestration platforms.